Ethics and Medical Council

 2. The Council's interpretation of the X-case judgment (the current legal precedent referred to in the Guidelines) is incorrect.
 The relief granted by the Supreme Court X was to allow the right to travel to the UK for an abortion, and no legislation allowing abortion to take place in this country has ever been approved by the legislature or the people.

-In section 2.4 the guidelines did recognise that:
+In section 2.4 the guidelines did recognize that:

 It is noteworthy however that the Guide did not approach the issue of embryonic stem cell research - reflecting, perhaps, the strong public opposition to such research following extensive public awareness campaigns.